-Client notification callback resource
+Resource: Client notification callback resource

-Resources

-The resource used is: http://{client root}/location/notifications/ (Example only).
+The resource used is: http://{clientRoot}/location/notifications/ (Example only).

 This resource is a client provided callback URL for notification about location changes.
+ParlayREST does not make any assumption about the structure of this URL